MSRLabs/the-weather-app/README.md

 python run.py
 Then, open your web browser and navigate to http://localhost:5000.

+# New Feature: Celsius Temperature Display

+The application now supports displaying the temperature in Celsius.
+This update allows users from regions that use the Celsius scale to easily understand the weather information without needing to convert it from Kelvin or Fahrenheit.

 # Files

 - app/views.py: Contains the Flask routes and the main logic of the application.